Big Three (tennis): 2008–2010: Federer and Nadal dominance, Djokovic challenge

 In 2009, the quartet held the top four places in the rankings for the entire calendar year.
 This also prompted the first uses of the term 'Big Four' to refer to the players, although results saw Nadal and Federer generally remain clear leaders ahead of Djokovic and Murray, who in turn were regarded as ahead of the rest of the tour.
-At the Australian Open, Nadal won his first title there in another five-set final, his third consecutive major final victory over Federer, while Murray and Djokovic were eliminated earlier.
-Nadal continued to dominate in most of the early season.
-He entered the French Open as the favourite, but was defeated in a massive upset by Robin Söderling in the fourth round.
+At the 2009 Australian Open, Nadal won his first title there, his third consecutive major final victory over Federer.
+Nadal continued to dominate in most of the early season, winning three Masters titles.
+He entered the 2009 French Open as the favourite, but was defeated in a massive upset by Robin Söderling in the fourth round.
 Federer went on to win his first French Open title, defeating Söderling in the final.
-With the win, he equaled Pete Sampras' all-time record of 14 Grand Slam singles titles and completed the Career Grand Slam, having lost to Nadal at each of the previous four editions of the French Open.
-Federer subsequently surpassed Sampras' record by winning his 15th major title at Wimbledon.
+With the win, he equaled Pete Sampras then record of 14 Grand Slam singles titles and completed the Career Grand Slam, having lost to Nadal at each of the previous four editions of the French Open.
+Federer subsequently surpassed Sampras' record by winning his 15th major title at 2009 Wimbledon.

-With Nadal's injuries, Murray and Djokovic improved in the rankings, with Murray reaching world No. 2 in August and ending the 211-week reign of Federer and Nadal as the top two ranked players.
-At the US Open, Murray was upset in the fourth round by Marin Čilić, while Djokovic reached his first Grand Slam semifinal of the season, losing in straight sets to Federer.
+With Nadal's injuries, Murray and Djokovic improved in the rankings, with Murray reaching world No. 2 in August and ending the 211 week reign of Federer and Nadal as the top two ranked players.
+At the 2009 US Open, Murray was upset in the fourth round by Marin Čilić, while Djokovic reached his first Grand Slam semifinal of the season but lost in straight sets to Federer.
 Nadal was defeated by Juan Martín del Potro in the semifinals, and del Potro beat Federer in the final to claim the title.
-Between 2005 Australian Open and 2014 Australian Open, this was the only major not won by a member of the Big Four.
-At the end of 2009, Federer, Nadal, Djokovic and Murray finished as the ATP's top four players for the second consecutive year, with only Nadal and Federer changing positions from 2008.
-Federer finished the season having reached all four major finals for the third time in his career following 2006 and 2007.
+Between the 2005 Australian Open and 2014 Australian Open, this was the only major not won by a member of the Big Four.
+At the end of 2009, Federer, Nadal, Djokovic and Murray finished as the top four players for the second consecutive year, with only Nadal and Federer changing positions from 2008.
+Federer finished the season having reached all four major finals for the third time in his career, following 2006 and 2007.